KKKKKKKKadet/PINN-in-Pytorch/README.md

 Cadet in Neural Network

-Implementation of PINN from Raissi in Pytorch Continuous Time Inference of Burgers' Equation
+Implementation of PINN from Raissi in Pytorch.
+Continuous Time Inference of Burgers' Equation.
+Cuda version and CPU version.

 Existing Issues:

-Loss not converging well, especially the part on boundaries.
+A. Loss not converging well, especially the part on boundaries.

-Currently the optimizer L-BFGS-B as stated in Raissi's paper is not available.
+B. Currently the optimizer L-BFGS-B as stated in Raissi's paper is not available.

 Discussion and Critics are welcomed.